mparke/blog/_posts/2016-04-12-Announcing-APIv4.md

 Curious developers who've visited our [careers](https://linode.com/careers) page in the past may have been surprised to find ColdFusion in our stack (myself included).
 Linode has been around for a long time, and what got the job done 10 years ago is rarely the best choice for tomorrow.
-So with security and performance in mind, we wrote the new API in Python.
+So with maintainability and quality in mind, we wrote the new API in Python.
 All of the devs here are very excited, and the new design is really solid.
 API 4 uses tools like [Flask](http://flask.pocoo.org/) and [SQLAlchemy](http://www.sqlalchemy.org/) and is delightful to work on.
 The new API is also stateless and easier to distribute and make more reliable.

 We've had a pretty interesting journey writing Linode's new API from scratch.
 There were many challenges replacing a large, established codebase and infrastructure.
-I consider this a positive thing.
-It gave us a chance to refine our application design early on, before the codebase was too big to effectively undertake large scale refactorings.
-I am very proud of what we've built, and we want to share some of the innovations we've made with the rest of the world.
+Facing these challenges gave us a chance to refine our application design early on, before the codebase was too big to effectively undertake large scale refactorings.
+I am very proud of what we've built, and we want to share some of the innovations we've made with the open source world.

-Linode's current [open source offerings](https://github.com/Linode) are pretty poor.
+Linode's current [open source offerings](https://github.com/Linode) are pretty sparse.
 This will change.
 I can personally see gaps in the open source world when it comes to building things with Flask, and we have filled many of them during our work on API 4.
 We have plans on pulling our work out into independent, open-sourcable Python modules.
 Personally, I've got my eye on our validation module and our lightweight SQLAlchemy ⟷ JSON module.
 We're also taking a look at writing some API wrappers for the new API.
 These will be open source, of course.
 In fact...

 ## pip install linode-api